 Have I experienced this before or is this a new experience for me?

 How long have I been feeling this way?
 If it has been ongoing for a while, it may well be wise to find someone to work with.

-Am I able to be with my experience of this darkness or depression, or is it more than I feel I can face?
-This is important as it is only be facing our experience fully and without judgment that we can move through it.
+Am I able to be with my experience of this darkness or depression, or is it more than I feel I can face alone?
+This is important as it is only be facing our experiences fully and without judgment that we can move through them.

-Take another, common circumstance, that of feeling that your current practice simply feels flat, and you are trying to decide whether to hang in with it or to find another practice, teacher, or path.
-Jumping from practice to practice too quickly can simply be a way to avoid facing a spiritual challenge or crisis, one that can provide great benefit but only if we face it and stay the course.
+Take another, common circumstance, that of feeling that your current practice simply feels flat, and you are trying to decide whether to hang with it or to find a new practice, teacher, or path.
+Jumping from practice to practice too quickly, of course, can simply be a way to avoid facing a spiritual challenge or crisis.
 That said, it is also true that a ‘dry spell’ can be a sign that it is time to move on.
-Just as there is much to be lost from jumping too quickly to another practice, there are times when we have gained what there is to gain.
+Just as there is much to be lost from jumping too quickly to another practice, there are times when we have gained what there is to gain from a particular path.
 Each of us is always changing, and what is skillful today is not necessarily what will be skillful for us tomorrow.
 As the Buddha is reported to have said, if we build a raft to cross a river, once on the other side we don’t drag that raft along with us as we continue on.